rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  per transaction.
 The cost of
- becoming a sovereign individual is now quite expensive.
+ becoming a sovereign individual is now quite expensive, and would only get continually more expensive as the economy grew.
 This benefits families and multigenerational wealth strategies while not precluding individuals from joining the ranks of financial sovereignty.
+Anyone could save and become a sovereign, adding liquidity to a lightning channel in order to run their own business.

-Each block would be worth about $3-million, with network security at an ATH despite zero block subsidies
+Each block would be worth about $3-million, with network security at an all time high, despite zero block subsidies
  (it's no longer mining, just
  international settlement).

-But is all this scalable?
+But is all this really scalable?

-There would *only* be 150-million transactions per year.
+There would *only* be approximately 160-million transactions per year.

 This equates to tens-of-millions of financial sovereigns, out of billions of people.
 Most individuals will not be sovereign.
-Yet many families and dynasties will be sovereign.
+Many families and dynasties
+ will be sovereign.
 All individuals will be associated with one or more sovereigns, either by family or by work.

-Let's imagine there's only 50-million sovereigns at any given point in time.
+Now let's imagine there's only 50-million sovereigns at any given point in time.
-This would be scalable with base layer transactions, and there'd be an average population of 240-persons per sovereign.
+This would easily be scalable with base layer transactions (using today's technology), and there'd be an average population of 240-persons per sovereign.